A personal account from our contributing writer Erin Henk

 So is Lebanon Really Safe to Visit?

-In a nutshell, do some research on the security situation in the country before your trip, practice street smarts, and keep these points in mind.
+In a nutshell, research the country’s security situation before your trip, practice street smarts, and keep these points in mind.
 There’s no reason you and your family can’t have an amazing trip to this beautiful country.

 More on Visiting Lebanon